celery/django-celery/sources/getting-started/first-steps-with-django.txt

 Configuring your Django project to use Celery
 =============================================

-You only need three simple steps to use celery with your Django project.
+You need three simple steps to use celery with your Django project.

     1. Add ``djcelery`` to ``INSTALLED_APPS``.